 The Charlottesville Department of Social Services (DSS) administers Family Services Programs locally, including Child Protective Services (CPS), Family Services, and Foster Care.
 Child welfare services in Virginia are “family-focused, child-centered, and community-based” with “a focus on permanence for all children”(Stewart and Cleary 2011).
 Services are intended to protect children, preserve families, and prevent further maltreatment.

 DSS was interested in a study to examine and measure racial and other disparities in the child welfare caseload at points along the child welfare continuum.
 The UVA Public Interest Data Lab (the Lab) collaborated with DSS to complete a pilot study intended to help DSS better understand the presence and location of any differential outcomes to enable informed responses to uncovered disparities.
 The Lab was created to provide hands-on experience in data science to University of Virginia students in service of the public interest.
-Here is the completed report.
+The report is linked below.

-Please note that adobe reader is needed to open the report.
+Please note that adobe reader is needed to open the reports.